Polyurethane Casting Rubber (PU Rubber) (8)

 Why choose PU Casting Rubber (Shore A 40–90)?

-- ✓ Variable hardness: Shore A 40–90 for every application
+- ✓Variable hardness: Shore A 40–90 for every application

-- ✓ Chemical resistance: resistant to oil, petrol and lubricants
+- ✓Chemical resistance: resistant to oil, petrol and lubricants

 Applications: molds, transport & end products

-Making PU rubber mold
+Making PU rubber molds

-- Wear-resistant molds for concrete, plaster and industrial use
+- Wear-resistant molds for concrete, plaster, and industrial use

 Transport & automotive